 Only one, Multibionta, satisfied all six.
 Another 13 were satisfactory, and others didn't work at all.

 Many doctors are sniffy about probiotics, pointing out that when you take a dose of lactobacillus, 99% are killed by the acid in your stomach before they even reach your gut.

-However, people have been eating live yoghurt as a digestive aid since biblical times.
+However, people have been eating live yogurt as a digestive aid since biblical times.
 The father of probiotics, Russian scientist Elie Metchnikoff, was intrigued by the fact that so many Bulgarian peasants lived to be 100.
-In 1907 he concluded it was because they ate so much yoghurt and began to do so himself, confidently expecting to live to be 150.
+In 1907 he concluded it was because they ate so much yogurt and began to do so himself, confidently expecting to live to be 150.
 He managed 70.